wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 Use of <strong>version-controlled</strong> configuration files in an elastic cloud means that the infrastructure Terraform creates can be treated as <strong>disposable</strong>.
 This is a powerful concept.
 Parallel production-like environments can now be created easily (without ordering hardware) temporarily for experimentation, testing, and redundancy for High Availability.

-Terrafrom provides its own <a href="#Modules">modules</a>.
-But where Terraform comes up short, customer administrators can write <a href="#Modules">modules</a> of their own to add more logic to continue using declarative specifications (templates).
-Thus Terraform defines the "desired state configuration" (DSC).

 References:
    * <a target="_blank" href="https://www.hashicorp.com/cloud-operating-model">PDF: Hashicorp';'s Cloud Operating Model whitepaper</a>.

-   * <a target="_blank" href="https://cloudacademy.com/learning-paths/solving-infrastructure-challenges-with-terraform-197/">"Solving Infrastructure Challenges with Terraform" 5h videos on CloudAcademy</a> by <a target="_blank" href="https://www.linkedin.com/in/loganrakai/">Rogan Rakai</a> using GCP and VSCode on <a target="_blank" https://github.com/cloudacademy/managing-infrastructure-with-terraform">https://github.com/cloudacademy/managing-infrastructure-with-terraform</a>.
+   * <a target="_blank" href="https://cloudacademy.com/learning-paths/solving-infrastructure-challenges-with-terraform-197/">"Solving Infrastructure Challenges with Terraform" 5h videos on CloudAcademy</a> by <a target="_blank" href="https://www.linkedin.com/in/loganrakai/">Rogan Rakai</a> using GCP and VSCode on <a target="_blank" https://github.com/cloudacademy/managing-infrastructure-with-terraform">https://github.com/cloudacademy/managing-infrastructure-with-terraform</a> to create a two-tier sample app.